BestTimesToVisit.com Logo

 transport

 Skip the main ferry queues by booking your tickets online in advance, especially during peak season.
-Consider the hydrofoil for a faster journey from Naples or Sorrento, but be aware it can be a bit bumpier than the ferry.
-Once on Capri, the funicular from Marina Grande to Capri town is a must-do, but walking paths are also plentiful if you're up for it.
+Consider the hydrofoil for a faster crossing from Naples or Sorrento, but be aware it can be a bit bumpier than the ferry.

 money

-While credit cards are widely accepted in hotels and restaurants, always carry some Euros for smaller purchases like gelato, bus tickets, or souvenirs from local artisans.
-Many smaller shops and cafes, especially in Anacapri, might prefer cash, so a small stash is essential for authentic experiences.
+While credit cards are widely accepted in hotels and restaurants, always carry some Euros for smaller purchases like gelato, souvenirs from local artisans, or bus tickets on the island.
+ATMs are available, but it's wise to have cash on hand for spontaneous buys.

 food